 The Central PA Healthcare Partnership has not convened recently due to the pandemic; however, members still communicate and participate in activities around career pathways to the extent they are able.
-We anticipate this partnership will reconvene in fall 2021.
+Members of the partnership started convening again in late 2022 and will reconvene as a full group in 2023.